What’s the best work environment?

 Communication is key when it comes to workplace happiness and for a positive work environment.

 Our people data show that face to face communication, having real conversations, is the fastest way to increase employee engagement.

 Our users ask their employees, “what makes us press the green button?”
 (And the red!)

 Having clear communication and feedback between employees or managers-employees can also contribute to a more transparent workplace.

-Workplace flexibility was one of the 2017 job trends according to Forbes.
+Workplace flexibility is one of the hottest job trends according to Forbes.

 Perhaps we hear more about in office environment but hey, working-class employees need work/life balance, too.